Culture of Thiruvananthapuram: European cultural attaches and embassies

 Alliance Francaise is an international organization that aims to promote French language and culture around the world.
-Alliance Francaise, Trivandrum established in the early 1980s, hosts language classes, cultural exchange programs, film festivals and other cultural events.
+Alliance Francaise, Thiruvananthapuram established in the early 1980s, hosts language classes, cultural exchange programs, film festivals and other cultural events.

-Russian Cultural Centre (Gorky Bhavan) established in Trivandrum in the early 1970s is an extension of the Russian Embassy and promotes Russian culture.
+Russian Cultural Centre (Gorky Bhavan) established in Thiruvananthapuram in the early 1970s is an extension of the Russian Embassy and promotes Russian culture.
 The Pushkin Institute of Language offers crash courses, certificate and diploma courses in Russian.
 Tchaikovsky music school, Alekhin chess club, Chekhov drama club and a film forum and other fora operate from there.
 The center has brought several Russian dance troupes and artists to the city and organized Russian food and cultural festivals, choir music and the like.

-Trivandrum also hosts the consulates of Maldives, United Arab Emirates and Sri Lanka.
+Thiruvananthapuram also hosts the consulates of Maldives, United Arab Emirates and Sri Lanka.

 Magic

 India's first and only magic academy, run by Merlin award-winning magician Gopinath Muthukad is situated in Thiruvananthapuram.

 The Magic Academy Research Centre (MARC), the only centre of excellence in magical art, is situated in the government owned KINFRA Film and Video Park away from the hustle and bustle of the city.
 A Magic Planet was recently announced and inaugurated with staging of the bullet biting trick.